HoiDam/Markdown_CISSP/CybraryNotes/Domain1.md

 ~ Responsible for business operations
 ~ Provide direction to ensure security is implemented in such a way as to meet business objectives
 ~ Responsible for security enforcement and direction
-~ Responsible for day2day monitoring / reporting / disciplinary actions / compliance
+~ Responsible for day to day monitoring / reporting / disciplinary actions / compliance

 #### Security Practitioners
 ~ Responsible for proper implementaion of security requirements in their IT systems
 ~ Support or use the risk management process to identify and assess new potential risk and implemnt new security controls as needed to safeguard their IT system

 #### Auditors
-~ Objective Evaluation of controls and policies to ensure that ehy are being implemented and are effective ~ if internal auditing is in place , auditors should not report to the head of a business unit , but rather to the Chief operation officer or some other entity without direct stake in result
+~ Objective Evaluation of controls and policies to ensure that ehy are being implemented and are effective
+~ if internal auditing is in place , auditors should not report to the head of a business unit , but rather to the Chief operation officer or some other entity without direct stake in result
 ~ auditors document and do not modify